Information about pesticides in the environment

-One of the main tasks of CKB is to increase knowledge of pesticides in the environment.
-On the following pages, you can find some general information concerning this area under the headings:
+One of the main tasks of the CKB is to raise awareness of pesticides in the environment.
+The following pages contain general information concerning this area under the headings:

 Here we provide a short historical background on the use of pesticides and the debate they have aroused over the years.